mfx-inria/Variable-width-contouring/README.md

 originates from the following work:

 > _A framework for adaptive width control of dense contour-parallel toolpaths in fused deposition modeling_.
 Tim Kuipers, Eugeni L. Doubrovski, Jun Wu, and Charlie C. L. Wang.
 2020. [arXiv:2004.13497 [cs.GR]](https://arxiv.org/abs/2004.13497) In submission.

+## Generating lots of output

+You can use this simple shell command:

+	for f in `ls ../input/*.txt ../input/dataset/*.txt`; do ./fill -p ${f}; done

+This will generate one PDF file and store it alongside each input file.
+Each page shows the state of the medial axis and the new bead.